 We try to add things that we like when we travel.
 To that end we keep adding little touches that we hope you will also like.
-We recently added a new rug in the Warren.
+We recently added a new air conditioner in the Warren, better and quieter.
 We’ve also put a few phone chargers on top of the book/dvd case in the front hall in case you have forgotten yours.
 Anita and I are voracious readers so we have a small ‘library’ that has grown a bit.
 If you have begun a book and haven’t finished, feel free to take it back home with you; there is not much worse than reading interruptus.
-You’ll likely notice a Tesla charging station by the front steps for our guests; an addition that has already served several guests and exclusively for our guests.
+Because of our limited parking (one space per room, our Tesla charger is exclusively for our guests.
 We do not have the space for an electric car charger.

 As summer wanes, the monsoon rains, delayed this year, are coming daily.
 Glorious water pours from the sky and when it is over and the sun emerges to illuminate the jewel drops on the vegetation, .
 When the sun turns toward dusk the evenings change into that peculiar southwest reddish/purplish/orangish/charcoalish color that painters so rarely capture.
 The darkening night reveals the star studded sky above.
 Bisbee is a fantastic place for looking at stars, telescope or not, because the night air is so clear and there is an absence of city-light.
 Those of us who come from larger cities have often forgotten the awe and pleasure of the night sky; that light shining from eons ago just reaching our eyes.